-- Example 1: Bug was located by normal Linux test procedures - Example 2: Bug was missed by normal Linux test procedures - -Not found via Linux-kernel validation: In production for 5 years! - -On systems with up to 4096 CPUs... - Both are bugs even under sequential consistency - Can Linux-kernel RCU validation do better?
+- Example 1: Bug was located by normal Linux test procedures - Example 2: Bug was missed by normal Linux test procedures -Not found via Linux-kernel validation: In production for 5 years! -On systems with up to 4096 CPUs... - Both are bugs even under sequential consistency - Normal testing is not bad, but improvement is needed - Can Linux-kernel RCU validation do better?